-I’ve talked recently about new year business planning and how overcomplicated it can get.
-If you read my previous post you’ll know that I’m not into complex, overly-involved business plans.
+I’ve talked elsewhere about new year business planning and how overcomplicated it can get.
+If you read that post you’ll know that I’m not into complex, overly-involved business plans.
 For me, they act as a distraction from getting on with the day job.
 That’s not to say that I don’t value the process of a bit of reflection and planning – I just don’t want to spend too long on it.

 I’d rather spend a couple of hours scribbling and then move on.

 And then do the same again a few weeks down the line.
-It’s more organic that way (I know, how pretentious does that sound?), it’s more manageable, and I think it’s better practice because it becomes part of your routine rather than something you do once a year.
+It’s more organic that way (how pretentious does that sound?), it’s more manageable, and I think it’s better practice because it becomes part of your routine rather than something you do once a year.
 Anyway, I’m babbling now.

 I’ve never really been one for goals and targets.